kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 <img src="./examples/car3dview2.png" width="480" alt="car 3d view" />

 Car simulator records camera views shown in the following.
 The cross of two red lines are vanishing point of parallel lines.
-They are all vanished at the same point, say (150, 60) in the captured images.
+They are all vanished at the same point, say (150, 60) in the captured images, in all three views.
 The scene above it (blue line) is assumed at infinity or sky which we are not interested.
 The scene below the blue line is assumed on the same road plane, say y = -1.5M.
 The assumption may introduce some mapping distorion but it should not affect our training a lot.

 <table border="1">
 <tr>